Cleopatra (1970 film)

-Cleopatra (クレオパトラ, Kureopatora) is a 1970 Japanese adult animated fantasy film directed by Osamu Tezuka and Eiichi Yamamoto.
+Cleopatra (クレオパトラ, Kureopatora) is a 1970 Japanese adult anime fantasy film directed by Osamu Tezuka and Eiichi Yamamoto.
 The film is the second part of Mushi Production's adult-oriented Animerama trilogy, following A Thousand and One Nights (1969) and preceding Belladonna of Sadness (1973).

+The film follows a group of three humans to who time travel to ancient Egypt in an attempt to avert an alien invasion, but one of them attempts to flirt with Cleopatra in hopes of being remembered the greatest lover in history.

 The film was a critical and commercial failure.
 A manga adaptation of the film, also from Tezuka and Hisashi Sakaguchi, was released later that same year in October exclusively in COM, and was reprinted in late 2018.

 Plot

-In the far future, three humans—Jiro, Harvey, and Mary—discover that an alien race called the Pasateli intends to conquer humankind with the mysterious "Cleopatra Plan".
-Through the use of a time machine, the three transport their minds into the bodies of members of the historical Cleopatra's court to discover and stop the plan.
-Harvey, however, vows to use the opportunity to secure the title of the greatest lover who ever lived by having sex with Cleopatra.
+In the far future, three humans—Jirō Tani, Hal Witcher, and Maria Fellow—discover that an alien race called the Pasateli intends to conquer humankind with the mysterious "Cleopatra Plan".
+Using a time machine, the three transport their minds into the bodies of members of the historical Cleopatra's court to discover and stop the plan.
+Hal, however, vows to use the opportunity to secure the title of the greatest lover who ever lived by having sex with Cleopatra.

 In the middle of the Roman conquest of Egypt, a group of Egyptians secretly plot a rebellion to overthrow Julius Caesar.
 The group plans to send Cleopatra to seduce and murder Caesar.
 The Romans discover the group and attack them.
 Cleopatra escapes, along with her handmaidens Libya and Apollodoria.
 Cleopatra goes to an ancient priestess, who magically grants her an irresistibly seductive body for her mission.

-It is at this point when Jiro, Harvey, and Mary arrive: Mary is now Libya; Harvey finds himself in the body of the priestess' pet leopard Rupa, thwarting his plans to seduce Cleopatra; and Jiro finds himself in the body of Ionius, a Greek man captured and enslaved by the Romans.
+It is at this point when Jirō, Hal, and Maria arrive: Maria is now Libya; Hal finds himself in the body of the priestess' pet leopard Rupa, thwarting his plans to seduce Cleopatra; and Jirō finds himself in the body of Ionius, a Greek man captured and enslaved by the Romans.
 Ionius frees himself and the other slaves by using his knowledge of future technology to make modern hand grenades.
 They accompany Cleopatra to meet Caesar, who is so overcome by her beauty that he makes her queen of Egypt.
 Caesar recaptures Ionius and, amused by his fighting skills, orders him to fight in the gladiatorial arena.
 He gives Ionius a modern-day handgun to ensure his victory.
 Ionius proves so popular with the Roman public that Caesar's own popularity soars, leading his senators to conspire to murder both him and Ionius to end their influence.